markleboeuf/website-hugo/content/portfolio/forecasting_regressors.md

 Overview
 ------------

-Imagine it's January 1st, 2015 and the New England Patriots have made the playoffs yet again (sigh..).
+Imagine it's January 1st, 2015 and the New England Patriots have made the playoffs yet again.
 You run a webpage dedicated to Tom Brady and want to ensure you have enough servers ready to meet traffic to your website during the playoffs.
-Based on the past few years, you've noticed that traffic during January and February increases when the patriots win their playoff games.
-Thus you need a traffic forecast for these two months in order to get an idea about how many people will visit your site.
+Based on the past few years, you've noticed that traffic during January and February increases when the patriots win playoff games.
+Thus you need a traffic forecast for these two months to determine how many people will visit your site.

-Additionally, you want quantify the effect of the number of playoff games won on monthly traffic.
+Additionally, you want to quantify the effect of the number of playoff games won on monthly traffic.
 For example, what happens if the Patriots win two playoff games instead of one?
 Finally, you want an estimate of the probability of each of these scenarios unfolding--that is, the chances of winning 0, 1, 2, or all 3 playoff games.
-To achieve these objectives, we'll rely on several sources of data, incuding:
+To achieve these objectives, we'll rely on the following sources of data:

 * Month Level Internet Traffic
 * Historical Game Outcomes
 * Historical Betting Lines

-I'll go through the collection process associated with each of these data sets in in turn, and then we'll generate some forecasts!
+I'll go through the collection process associated with each and then we'll generate some forecasts!

 ### Collecting Month Level Traffic

-Let's get started by loading all of the libraries we'll need and setting our working directory.
+Let's start by loading the required libraries and setting our working directory.

 ```r
 libs = c('wikipediatrend', 'dplyr', 'data.table', 'rvest', 'forecast', 'artyfarty', 'knitr', 'ggplot2', 'forcats', 'lazyeval')